 You need time to focus on your mental health

-I think we can all agree that the last year has put us through the emotional wringer.
-For many of us it has been a time of increased stress and being in a constant state of high alert can understandably take its toll.
+I think we can all agree that the last few years have put us through the emotional wringer.
+For many it has been a time of increased stress and being in a constant state of high alert can understandably take its toll.

-So whether your mental health has taken a downturn in the last year, or its something you’ve always struggled with, it’s never too late to take a break to focus on it.
+So whether your mental health has taken a downturn recently, or its something you’ve always struggled with, it’s never too late to take a break to focus on it.

 Sometimes taking a trip, enjoying more time outdoors and spending quality time with family and friends can be enough to set you on the right path.
 But if you feel like speaking to a professional may be beneficial, then a break from work also gives you the time and space to work through your feelings.